+Review Content: We start by comparing several features of EIR content with normal reviews.
+First, we observe that 13% of EIRs attach at least one image to their reviews while this ratio is ten times smaller (1.3%) for normal reviews.
 We perform sentiment analysis on both content and title of reviews using textblob library.
-The sentiment is measured by a value within the range of [-1, 1] where 1 indicates positive, 0 neutral, and -1 the negative sentiment.
-Figure 9 presents the distribution of sentiment for the content of EIRs and normal reviews.
-We observe that 9.5% (9,498) of normal reviews have negative sentiment, 9.1% are neutral (i.e., their sentiment measure is zero) and the rest of positive reviews are spread across the whole range with some concentration around 0.5, 0.8, and 1.
+The sentiment is measured by a value within the range of [-1, 1] where 1 indicates positive, 0 neutral, and -1 a negative sentiment.
+Fig. 5 presents the distribution of sentiment for the content of EIRs and normal reviews.
+We observe that 9.5% (9,498) of normal reviews have negative sentiment, 9.1% are neutral (i.e., their sentiment measure is zero) and the rest are positive reviews that are spread across the whole range with some concentration around 0.5, 0.8, and 1.
 In contrast, the sentiment of nearly all EIRs are positive, but more than 80% of them are between 0 to 0.5.
-In essence, the sentiment of normal reviews is widespread across the entire range while sentiments for EIR are mostly positive but more measured.
+In essence, the sentiment of normal reviews is widespread across the entire range while sentiments for EIRs are mostly positive but more measured.
+Similarly, less than half of the normal reviews and three-quarter of EIRs have titles with positive sentiments.

-Similarly, less than half of the normal reviews and threequarter of EIRs have titles with positive sentiments, i.e., title of EIRs have more positive sentiments.
-Using TextBlob library, we also analyzed the review's Subjectivity, which marks the presence of opinions and evaluations rather than using objective words to provide factual information.
-Figure 10 depicts the CDF of the subjectivity across EIRs and normal review datasets.
-This figure reveals that the subjectivity for 83% of EIRs are between 0.4 and 0.8 while the subjectivity is widely spread across the whole range for normal review, i.e., $0 (\leq 0.75)$ subjectivity for 7.8% (84%) of normal reviews.

-We use the Gunning Fog index [7] to measure the readability test for English writing in each group of reviews.
+Using TextBlob library, we also analyzed the Subjectivity of reviews, which marks the presence of opinions and evaluations rather than using objective words to provide factual information.
+Fig. 6 depicts the CDF of the subjectivity across EIRs and normal review datasets.
+This figure reveals that the subjectivity for 83% of EIRs are between 0.4 and 0.8 while the subjectivity of normal reviews is widely spread across the whole range for normal reviews.
+We use the Gunning Fog index [6] to measure the readability test for English writing in each group of reviews.
 This index estimates the number of years of formal education a person needs to understand the text on the first reading.
 For example, a Fog index of 12 requires the reading level of a U.S. high school senior.
-Figure 11 shows the CDF of the Fog index across EIRs and normal reviews.
-This result illustrates that the readability of EIRs requires at least 4 years of education and is 1.5 points higher than normal reviews in average (7.5 vs. 6 years of education).
+Fig. 7 shows the CDF of the Fog index across EIRs and normal reviews.
+This result illustrates that the readability of EIRs requires at least 4 years of education and is 1.5 years higher than normal reviews on average (7.5 vs. 6 years of education).
 Also, the index exhibits much smaller variations across EIRs.
 In short, the writing of EIRs is more elaborate.